11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 Advanced Verification

 For beads priced above Rs 5,000, request an X-ray.
-The X-ray reveals the internal compartment structure — a genuine 11 Mukhi will show eleven distinct internal compartments corresponding to the eleven external Mukhi lines.
-A modified 8 or 9 Mukhi bead will show only 8 or 9 internal compartments regardless of how many lines have been carved on the surface.
+The X-ray reveals the internal compartment structure.
+A genuine 11 Mukhi shows eleven distinct internal compartments matching the eleven external Mukhi lines.
+A modified 8 or 9 Mukhi bead shows only 8 or 9 internal compartments, no matter how many lines have been carved on the surface.
 This test is the gold standard for high-Mukhi authentication.

 For a comprehensive authentication guide covering all Mukhis, see our How to Identify Real Rudraksha guide.